Autocar India

 The Oben Rorr Evo has the longest wheelbase in this comparison, while the Ola Roadster X+ is noticeably shorter, pointing to a more compact overall footprint.

-Seat height varies across the three, with the Revolt RV400 BRZ being the tallest, followed by the Oben, and the Ola offering the lowest seat.
-That said, all three seat heights remain relatively accessible on paper.
-Ground clearance is identical on the Oben and Revolt, while the Ola sits lower in comparison.
+Seat heights vary for all three, with the Revolt RV400 BRZ being the tallest, followed by the Rorr Evo and Roadster X+.
+That said, all three have a relatively accessible seat height on paper.
+Ground clearance is identical on the Oben and Revolt, while the Ola sits lower.

 Oben Rorr Evo